Create solutions.

 How Role will make an impact:

-Client Solution Architects (CSA) is currently seeking a Contracts Specialist to support our internal team in a remote capacity.
+Client Solution Architects (CSA) is currently seeking a Training Specialist III to support a program in Grafenwoehr, Germany.

 For nearly 50 years, CSA has delivered integrated technology and operational support services to meet the defense and federal sector's most complex enterprise needs.
 Working from operations centers and shipyards to training sites and program offices, CSA deploys experienced teams, innovative tools and proven processes to advance federal missions.